 The Center, in its normal course of business, is subject to litigation.
-The Center has not experienced any losses from, and believes it is not exposed to, significant risk from these actions.
+There are no outstanding claims and the Center has not experienced any losses from claims for the year ending June 30, 2015.

 NOTE O - NEW ACCOUNTING STANDARD

 The FASB has recently issued Accounting Standards Update (ASU) 2014-09, (Topic 606): Revenue from Contracts with Customers that was designed to develop a common revenue standard for U.S. GAAP and international standards.
 The core principle of this ASU is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Steps to apply the core principle are as follows: